How to Find the Best Doctors

 Ratings of Doctors for Surgical Outcomes

 Choosing the best surgeon can reduce your chances of death, complications, or other bad outcomes.
-Our SurgeonRatings.org website, based on analyses of data on more than five million surgeries done in hospital by more than 50,000 surgeons, shows you which surgeons' patients Checkbook found had the lowest (or highest) rates of deaths, prolonged lengths of stay (indicating likely complications), or need to be readmitted to hospital, after our risk-adjustments for patient characteristics.
+We are working to update our SurgeonRatings.org website, based on analyses of data on more than five million surgeries done in hospital by tens of thousands of surgeons.
+When we relaunch that website, it will show you for several high-risk procedures which surgeons' patients Checkbook found had the lowest (or highest) rates of deaths, prolonged lengths of stay (indicating likely complications), or need to be readmitted to hospital, after our risk-adjustments for patient characteristics.

 Health Insurance Plan Provider Directories

 Most health insurance plans post physician directories online.
 The better ones list information such as specialty, medical school and year of graduation, hospital affiliations, biographical info, and treatment philosophy.
 Some forward-looking plans use medical claims data and other data sources to check whether doctors consistently follow evidence-based clinical guidelines, identify doctors who fail to perform recommended procedures (such as eye exams and hemoglobin tests for diabetics), and perform inappropriate or unnecessary procedures.

 Research Grant Awards